-I have investigated the behavior of the sulfur dioxide plumes (very tiny airborne particles compare to volcanic ash) from Eyjafjallajökull volcano eruption in black southeast of Iceland.
+I have investigated the behavior of the sulfur dioxide plumes (very tiny airborne particles compared to volcanic ash) from Eyjafjallajökull volcano eruption in black southeast of Iceland.
 The lavas, volcanic ash plumes and the highest concentration of aerosols (tiny airborne particles, sulfur dioxide) in the ash plume spread into the atmosphere.
-NASA's Goddard Space Flight Centre, Greenbelt, Md. has used data from the Ozone Monitoring Instrument (OMI) to create satellite image updated on volcanic ash and sulfur dioxide plumes.
-The image in Figure 15 from the Washington Volcanic Ash Advisory Center on May 6 (NOAA Office of Satellite and Product Operations), shows the highest concentration of tiny airborne particles in the ash plume from the Eyjafjallajökull volcano in black southeast of Iceland.
-As shown in Figure 15, the sulfur dioxide plumes located at higher altitudes are less affected by winds and concentrate on a strip over the Faroe and Oerkney Islands.
-The cause of higher concentration of aerosols on this strip over the Faroe and Oerkney Islands is dielectrophoretic force over this region, just as in the brain, as conceptually expected to be by the author.
+NASA's Goddard Space Flight Centre, Greenbelt, Md. has used the data from the Ozone Monitoring Instrument (OMI) to create satellite image updated on volcanic ash and sulfur dioxide plumes.
+The image, in Figure 15 from the Washington Volcanic Ash Advisory Center on May 6 (NOAA Office of Satellite and Product Operations), shows the highest concentration of tiny airborne particles in the ash plume from the Eyjafjallajökull volcano in black southeast of Iceland.
+As shown in Figure 15, the sulfur dioxide plumes which are located at higher altitudes are less affected by winds and concentrate on a strip over Faroe and Orkney Islands.
+The cause of the higher concentration of aerosols on this strip over Faroe and Orkney Islands is dielectrophoretic force over this region, just as in the brain, as conceptually expected to be by the author.

-Sardinia is the second greatest island of the Mediterranean: it measures 24.090 km^2 , it is located between 38° 51' 52 " and 41° 15' 42" of latitude North and 8° 8' and 9° 50' of East longitude.
+Sardinia is the second greatest island of the Mediterranean region: the surface area is measured as 24.090 km2, it is located between 38° 51' 52 " and 41° 15' 42" of latitude North and 8° 8' and 9° 50' of East longitude.
 The coasts of Sardinia (1.849 km long) are generally high and rocky, rectilinear for kilometers with vast and deep bays and fjords surrounded by smaller atolls.
-The number of lightning days per year (keraunic level), is relatively lower compared to other places in the same latitude, is between about 1-5.
+The number of lightning days per year (keraunic level), is relatively lower compared to the other places in the same latitude, is between about 1-5.
 This situation is unexpected for Sardinia Island and very crucial.
 The reasons for decreasing of the lightning occurrence over Sardinia island has been explained in a study (Dietrich, Casella, Paola, Formenton, Mugnai, & Sano, 2011).
-The main deposits among the ore deposits of the Cenozoic volcanics under the Sardinia Island are kaolinite, bentonite, and pyrite which have electrical conductivities (0.4-1) S/m, (2-5) S/m, and average conductivity (103) S/m, respectively (Palomba, Padalino, & Marchin, 2006) (Stewart, 1937) (Cita, Santambrogio, Melillo, & Rogate, 1990) (Carozzo, et al., 1997) (Shuey, 1976).
-These constitutive relations vary depending on dispersive properties from their water and NaCl content, temperature, pressure, and frequency point of view.
-People living on the Sardinia Island can be considered to be living very close to the conductive ground due to the sea water and also due to the existence of the ore deposits under the ground.
+The main deposits among the ore deposits of the Cenozoic volcanics under the Sardinia Island are kaolinite, bentonite, and pyrite which have electrical conductivities (0.4-1) S/m, (2-5) S/m, and average conductivity (10^3) S/m, respectively (Palomba, Padalino, & Marchin, 2006) (Stewart, 1937) (Cita, Santambrogio, Melillo, & Rogate, 1990) (Carozzo, et al., 1997) (Shuey, 1976).
+These constitutive relations vary depending on the dispersive properties from their water and NaCl content, temperature, pressure, and frequency point of view.
+People living on Sardinia Island can be considered to be living very close to the conductive ground due to the sea water and also due to the existence of the ore deposits under the ground.
 As a result, the electric field lines over the islands are especially concentrated on mine deposits.
-Therefore, this concentrated electric field lines on the Sardinia Island triggers MS disease in this region.
+Therefore, this concentrated electric field lines on Sardinia Island triggers MS disease in this region.